promagne/cocktail-menu/recipes/La Dolce Vita.md

 - **½ oz** St-Germain

 ## Instructions:
-Stir all the ingredients over ice, then strain into a double rocks glass over 1 large ice cube.
-No garnish.
+1. Stir all the ingredients over ice
+2. Strain into a double rocks glass over 1 large ice cube.
+3. No garnish.